tonybatts/simpsons-shuffler/README.md

 - Next wire is 3.3v (pin 1) to the other side of the button

 # Everything should be ready!
 Woohoo!
 Go ahead and plug your pi into your tv and wait for it to load to the login.
-Then press your button and yell out in joy when it plays your favorite episode (or doesnt work and you get to start retracing your steps)
+Then press your button and yell out in joy when it plays your favorite episode (or doesnt work and you get to start re-tracing your steps)

 # here is the python script